How the panel works

 1 point always equals £1.

-The eGift vouchers are redeemable at Amazon, Tesco, Argos, Marks & Spencer, and many more shops.
-These won’t affect Disability Living Allowance or any other form of benefits.
+The eGift vouchers can be used online or in store at Amazon, Tesco, Argos, Marks and Spencer, and many more shops.
+These won’t affect any benefits that you might receive.

 You can stop being a panellist at any time.
-Contact us and we'll close your account and remove all your data within 72 hours, in accordance with GDPR.
+Contact us and we'll close your account and remove all your data within 72 hours.

 Scope takes safeguarding seriously.
 If you are concerned for your or someone else's safety at any time, please contact us and give us as much detail as you can.
-A member of the panel team will then intervene.
+A member of the Panel team will take action.

-On the research forum, moderators may need to intervene to safeguard participants within the hours of 9am to 5pm Monday to Friday.
-Any safety concerns will be raised individually with panel members.
+On the Research forum, moderators may need to intervene to safeguard participants within the hours of 9am to 5pm Monday to Friday.
+Any safety concerns will be raised individually with panellists.
 If you are concerned for your or someone else’s safety at any time please report the post and the moderators will intervene.